ppmpreetham/pilox/README.md

 Pilox is an interpreted programming language built from scratch as a learning project.
 It's inspired by the Crafting Interpreters approach but with some unique additions.
 This project aims to demystify how programming languages work under the hood.

+> [!NOTE]
-> ⚠️ **Note**: This project is currently under active development.
+> This project is currently under active development.
 Many features are incomplete or may change.

 ## Features